How to Monitor the Uptime of Your Website (+Tools)

 7. HetrixTools

 HetrixTools is an all-in-one server and website monitoring tool.
-You can check if your site is live and delve into the bad actors that can affect your performance.
-Additionally, HetrixTools can help analyze website DNS settings, scan websites for malware, and check if IP addresses are disallowed.
+It can check your site is live and identify bad actors that can affect your performance.
+Additionally, it can help analyze website DNS settings, scan websites for malware, and check disallowed IP addresses.

 Core features include: